Reviews You Can Rely On

 Credit: Jenna Ammerman

-The Deore build of the Beargrease Carbon comes with, not surprisingly, a Shimano Deore 1x11-speed drivetrain.
+The Deore build of the Beargrease Carbon, not surprisingly, comes with a Shimano Deore 1x11-speed drivetrain.
 This includes a Deore Shadow+ 11-speed rear derailleur, a Deore shifter, and an 11-42 tooth cassette paired with Race Face Ride cranks and a 28-tooth front chainring.
-This drivetrain setup provides a good amount of range that will be suitable for most riders, although the easiest gear is a bit tougher than some of its competitors.
+This drivetrain setup provides a good range that will be suitable for most riders, although the easiest gear is a bit tougher than some of its competitors.
 Like most of the other models in this review, the Beargrease is equipped with SRAM Level brakes and 160mm centerline brake rotors front and rear.
-We typically prefer the power and braking feel of higher-end brakes, but the Levels work relatively well, especially for the low to moderate speeds of fat bikes.
+We typically prefer higher-end brakes' power and braking feel, but the Levels work relatively well, especially for the low to moderate speeds of fat bikes.

 salsa beargrease carbon deore - the deore build has an 11-speed deore drivetrain, go figure.